castle-xyz/ghost-tests/ui/README.md

 ### Checkbox

 Allows the user to toggle a boolean value.
-Prefer toggle switches instead if the resulting action immediately affects something in your game -- checkboxes generally represent one input in a larger flow with a final confirmation step (eg. choosing among many settings then clicking a button to apply perform an action with those settings).
+Checkboxes generally represent one input in a larger flow with a final confirmation step (eg. choosing among many settings then clicking a button to perform an action with those settings).
+Prefer toggle switches instead if the resulting action immediately affects something in your game without another step.

 ```
 newChecked = ui.checkbox(labelText, checked, props)